refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 os.environ['TF_FORCE_GPU_ALLOW_GROWTH'] = "true"
 ```

-To sum up, the prepration lines for using gpu tensorflow would be
+To sum up, the prepration lines in jupyter for using gpu tensorflow would be

 ```python
 import sys